Breast Augmentation After Pregnancy

 Why then will so many frown upon women who consider breast augmentation after pregnancy?
 Beats me!

 Sure we all should learn to love our bodies just the way they are, but a poochy belly and deflated breasts, both covered with stretch marks are not much fun.
-My opinion is that everyone has the right to decide how to act.
+My opinion is that everyone has the right to decide for themselves.
 Love and accept your body the way it t, or do something about it.

 A few things to consider before scheduling a consultation for a breast augmentation after pregnancy: